vegaprotocol/vega/GETTING_STARTED.md

 With vega built it is technically possible to run the node locally, but it is a bit cumbersome.
 The steps are here if you are feeling brave: https://github.com/vegaprotocol/networks

-An alternative is to use `VegaCapsule` (VC) which will allow you to confuigure and run a network locally.
+An alternative is to use `VegaCapsule` (VC) which will allow you to configure and run a Vega network locally.
 For more information and  detailed information to get started see the [VC repo](https://github.com/vegaprotocol/vegacapsule)